-Risk Level Theme Inspection Reports and Orders Date of Inspection Received powerhouse con process of erecti Inspection #1: WorkSafeBC conducted an inspection at the generating station & spillways powerhouse construction worksite due to a crane misadventure while the contractor was in the process of erecting the tower crane.
-Items discussed and areas of inspections included, but were not limited to the following: crane misadventure, manufacturer's erection instructions, and incident investigation. load, a loss of a ' means a contact with a high voltage elect a collision or upset, or any other circumsta st. High Risk Certification following misadventure Order #1 - OHS14.16.1(2): The tower crane was subject to a misadventure and due to the impact between the jib end, hoist cable and the jib boom, there may have been unknown damage to the tower crane.
+Risk Level Theme Inspection Reports and Orders Date of Inspection Received Inspection #1: WorkSafeBC conducted an inspection at the generating station & spillways powerhouse construction worksite due to a crane misadventure while the contractor was in the process of erecting the tower crane.
+Items discussed and areas of inspections included, but were not limited to the following: crane misadventure, manufacturer's erection instructions, and incident investigation.
+Crane misadventure - "misadventure" means a contact with a high voltage electrical source, a shock load, a loss of a load, a brake failure, a collision or upset, or any other circumstance that may impair the safe operation of the crane or hoist.
+High Risk Certification following misadventure Order #1 - OHS14.16.1(2): The tower crane was subject to a misadventure and due to the impact between the jib end, hoist cable and the jib boom, there may have been unknown damage to the tower crane.
 The contractor failed to remove the tower crane from service until a professional engineer has: a) supervised an inspection of, and supervised any necessary repairs to, the equipment; and b) certified the equipment as safe for use at the manufacturer's rated capacity for the equipment or as provided by section 14.16 if the manufacturer's rated capacity is not available.
 July 2, 2019 Low Risk Tower crane erection Order #2 - OHS 14.73(2): The tower crane erection was not done in accordance with the instructions of the crane manufacturer or professional engineer

-Risk Level Theme Inspection Reports and Orders Date of Inspection Received powerhouse con process of erecti Inspection #2: WorkSafeBC conducted an inspection at the generating station powerhouse construction worksite due to a crane misadventure while the contr process of erecting the tower crane.
-Items discussed and areas of inspections imited to the following: system to ensure compliance Low Risk Tower crane erection Order #1 - WCA118 (2)(b): The prime contractor of a multiple-employer workplace must do everything that is reasonably practicable to establish and maintain a system or process that will ensure compliance with the Workers Compensation Act Part 3 and the regulations in respect of the workplace.
-July 2, 2019 Low Risk Safety documentation Order #2 - OSH20.3(4)(c): BC Hydro failed to have a set of construction procedures designed to protect the health and safety of workers at the workplace. process of erecti Crane misadven load, a loss of a ng the tower crane 3 ture - "misadventure' ' means a contact with a high voltage elect a collision or upset, or any other circumsta rical source, a shock High Risk Certification following misadventure Order #1 - OHS14.16.1(2): The tower crane was subject to a misadventure and due to the impact between the jib end, hoist cable and the jib boom, there may have been unknown damage to the tower crane.
+Risk Level Theme Inspection Reports and Orders Date of Inspection Received Inspection #2: V powerhouse con process of erecti limited to the foll VorkSafeBC conduct struction worksite du ing the tower crane.
+I owing: system to ens ed an inspection at the generating station are to a crane misadventure while the contra tems discussed and areas of inspections ir sure compliance and spillways ctor was in the ncluded, but were not Low Risk Tower crane erection Order #1 - WCA118 (2)(b): The prime contractor of a multiple-employer workplace must do everything that is reasonably practicable to establish and maintain a system or process that will ensure compliance with the Workers Compensation Act Part 3 and the regulations in respect of the workplace.
+July 2, 2019 Low Risk Safety documentation Order #2 - OSH20.3(4)(c): BC Hydro failed to have a set of construction procedures designed to protect the health and safety of workers at the workplace.
+Inspection #3: WorkSafeBC conducted an inspection at the generating station and spillways powerhouse construction worksite due to a crane misadventure while the contractor was in the process of erecting the tower crane 3.
+Crane misadventure - "misadventure" means a contact with a high voltage electrical source, a shock load, a loss of a load, a brake failure, a collision or upset, or any other circumstance that may impair the safe operation of the crane or hoist.
+High Risk Certification following misadventure Order #1 - OHS14.16.1(2): The tower crane was subject to a misadventure and due to the impact between the jib end, hoist cable and the jib boom, there may have been unknown damage to the tower crane.
 The contractor failed to remove the tower crane from service until a professional engineer has a)supervised an inspection of, and supervised any necessary repairs to, the equipment; and b)certified the equipment as safe for use at the manufacturer's rated capacity for the equipment or as provided by section 14.16 if the manufacturer's rated capacity is not available.
 July 2, 2019